Orthogonal and Linear Regressions and Pencils of Confocal Quadrics: Introduction

 \section{Introduction}

-The aim of this paper is to emphasize and enhance bridges between three disciplines, statistics, mechanics, and geometry.
-More precisely, we will explore and employ links between quadrics, moments of inertia, and regressions, in the ordinary linear and the orthogonal settings.
-This cross-fertilization between the areas appears to be beneficial for each of them.
-While individual quadrics have been in use in statistics, as reviewed in Section \ref{sec:bestfit}, the novelty of this paper is in the construction of a new object, a confocal pencil of quadrics, associated to a given data set, which we attest to be a powerful and universal tool to study the data.
-More about confocal pencils of quadrics in $\mathbb R^k$ for $k=2$ can be found in Section \ref{sec:bilplane} and Fig. \ref{fig:confocal}, for confocal quadrics for $k=3$ see Fig. \ref{fig:confocal3d}, and for confocal pencil of quadrics for any $k$ and associated Jacobi coordinates, see Section \ref{sec:confocal}.
+The aim of this paper is to further develop and enhance bridges between three disciplines: statistics, mechanics, and geometry.
+More precisely, we will explore and employ links between quadrics, moments of inertia, and regressions, in both the ordinary linear and the orthogonal settings.
+As it is well known and as it will be discussed later in detail, orthogonal regression plays a crucial role in Errors-in-Variables models (EIV), as seen in \cite{CR0,CR,Full}.
+The EIV models have various applications in different areas in science, as seen in \cite{AB,AFB,BGSY,CMM,Ke,MOW}.

+This cross-fertilization between statistics, mechanics, and geometry appears to be beneficial for each of them.
+While individual quadrics have been in use in statistics, as reviewed in Section \ref{sec:bestfit} (see also \cite{FMF, Ro}), the novelty of this paper lies in the construction of a new object, a confocal pencil of quadrics, associated to a given data set, which we attest to be a powerful and universal tool to study the data.
+More about confocal pencils of quadrics and associated Jacobi elliptic coordinates in the space of an arbitrary dimension $k$ is given in Supplementary material, see \cite{Jac} and also e.g. \cite{ArnoldMMM}, \cite{DR}.

+For the reader's sake, we will briefly present the basics of the pencil of conics and associated Jacobi elliptic coordinates in the plane.
+This corresponds to the case $k=2$ and should provide enough intuition for the case of an arbitrary number of dimensions.
+Let an ellipse $\mathcal{E}$ be given in the plane by the equation:

+All the conics in the plane, sharing the same focal points with $\mathcal{E}$, form a pencil of confocal conics, ${\mathcal C}_{\lambda}$, defined by the equation: